linhtran22/cicd-kube-docker/README.md

+*Instruction from devopshydclub/vprofile-project"
 ## Prerequisites
-- JDK 1.8 or later
+- JDK 17 or later
-- Maven 3 or later
+- Maven 3.9 or later
-- MySQL 5.6 or later

 ## Technologies
 - Spring MVC